-If it’s speedy fibre broadband you’re looking for, TalkTalk has two kinds to offer you.
+If it’s speedy fibre broadband you’re looking for, TalkTalk has three kinds to offer you:

 HomeSafe network security is included as standard too, so you can block sites known to contain viruses or adult sites you don’t want the kids to see.
 As it’s network-level, it applies to all devices that connect to your line, from laptops to tablets to phones.

-Since the broadband connection relies on a TalkTalk phone line, you’ll get that too, with free calls to other TalkTalk customers and the option to upgrade.
-You’ll also get the provider’s Talk2Go mobile app, which lets you make calls from your smartphone charged to your landline account.
+Since the broadband connection relies on a TalkTalk phone line, you’ll get that too, with free calls to other TalkTalk customers and the option to upgrade

 TalkTalk broadband and phone can both have ‘boosts’ added on as well, such as the International Calls Boost, or the Super Safe Boost, which gives you antivirus software for an even more secure internet connection.